StepUp-Solutions/TotomateMyMinutes/README.md

    - Press `Enter` when the meeting concludes.

 3. **Transcribe and Contextualize:**
-   - Once transcribed, select the context of the meeting.
+   - Once transcribed, select the context of the meeting or enter a custom one
    - Paste (`Ctrl+V`) the content of the clipboard into ChatGPT, [Open WebUI](https://github.com/open-webui/open-webui), or your favorite chat AI (ChatGPT 4o or better recommended).

 ## Settings

-### Model for Transcribing
+### Model for Transcribing `model_size`
 - **Examples:** `tiny.en`, `medium`, `distil-large-v2`, `faster-distil-medium.en`, `large-v3`,... check distil- and Whisper model for a full list.

-### Context for Different Meetings
+### Context for Different Meetings `meeting_context`
 - Customize the context to fit various meeting types.
+Append or edit.
+- **Example:**
+    ```python
+    (
+    "Project Kickoff Meeting",
+    """Write the minutes for the transcript.
+The speakers are not written down.
+The transcript was automatic, account for potential mistakes in your minutes.
+The context is a project kickoff meeting for a new software development project.
+Follow the meeting as per those points:
+    **Title:** Weekly Meeting
+    **Date and Time:** [Leave Blank if Unknown]
+    **Attendees:** [Leave Blank if Unknown]
+    - Project Overview
+    - Team Roles and Responsibilities
+    - Key Milestones
+    - Risks and Mitigation Strategies
+    - Next Steps"""
+    ),
+    ```

 ## Principle